mohamedallam13/Profiles-Generator-For-Teams/README.md

 ## Features

 * Easy to use, step by step inquirer to get all necessary information from the user
+* Offers a main menu, to add new employees, clear current or quit
 * The use of general classes that extends to specific classes and the reliance on OOP
 * Sleek and ploished front end that is responsive and user friendly